Raksha-handa/ETG_Summer_Olympics/README.md

 # ETG_Summer_Olympics
-Assignment for Elite Techno Group Internship
+This is an Assignment for Elite Techno Group Internship.
+This Assignment involves the analysis of Summer Olympics data.